LyleMi/Learn-Web-Hacking/source/tools/operation.rst

 - `PcapPlusPlus <https://github.com/seladb/PcapPlusPlus>`_
 - `ngrep <https://github.com/jpr5/ngrep>`_
 - `cisco joy <https://github.com/cisco/joy>`_  A package for capturing and analyzing network flow data and intraflow data, for network research, forensics, and security monitoring.
+- `impacket <https://github.com/SecureAuthCorp/impacket>`_ is a collection of Python classes for working with network protocols

 堡垒机
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~